No Game No Life: Zero Movie Review

 The sounds are decent and the main theme for this movie ‘THERE IS A REASON’ by Konomi Suzuki is a beautiful song but special or that stands out especially when compared to the original theme used in the anime series.

 Personally, it would have been perfect to have that timeless theme of the anime series ‘This game’ used in the ending credits but please don’t take my word solely on this one as I may have just been too busy crying to appreciate the fullest extent of the musical masterpiece.

-It’s got thrills, it’s got action, it’s got the perfect balance of drama and character development, fantastic ensemble of characters even when being compared to the original cast, it’s got an amazingly good executed story, it’s got eye catching visuals from start to finish, it’s got humour, and it damn well has all of my money for cinema!
+It’s got thrills, it’s got action, it’s got the perfect balance of drama and character development, fantastic ensemble of characters even when being compared to the original cast, it’s got an amazingly good executed story, it’s got eye-catching visuals from start to finish, it’s got humor, and it damn well has all of my money for cinema!
 You cannot ask to pay for any better anime movie that isn’t Studio Ghibli or a Makoto Shinkai work than this!